rmacken98/FinalSQACA/README.md

 Tasks will be removed from the backlog as they are completed.

-- Add a criteria score to a student grade.
-- Get a list of all Student Grades associated with a rubric.
 - Get the mean of the score for all students related to specific rubric.
 - Get the standard deviation of the score for all students related to specific rubric.
 - Get the minimum and maximum scores of all the student grades related to a specific rubric.